-Dr. Alexandra Logue is an internationally known behavioral scientist.
-She has published over 130 books, articles, and chapters on higher education, quantitative models of choice behavior, and food aversions and preferences, and has served on the editorial boards of many prestigious journals.
-Her research has been funded by the National Science Foundation, the National Institute of Mental Health, and the Spencer Foundation, the Teagle Foundation, and the Institute of Education Sciences of the United States Department of Education.
-The recipient of the American Psychological Association's Hake Award for excellence in bridging basic and applied research, Dr. Logue is a Fellow of the American Psychological Association, The Association for Psychological Science, and the American Association for the Advancement of Science.
+Dr. Logue is an internationally known behavioral scientist.
+She has published approximately 140 books, articles, and chapters on higher education, quantitative models of choice behavior, and food aversions and preferences, and has served on the editorial boards of many prestigious journals.
+Her research has been funded by the National Science Foundation, the National Institute of Mental Health, the Spencer Foundation, the Teagle Foundation, and the Institute of Education Sciences of the United States Department of Education.
+The recipient of the American Psychological Association's Hake Award for excellence in bridging basic and applied research, Dr. Logue is a Fellow of the American Psychological Association, The Association for Psychological Science, the Psychonomic Society, and the American Association for the Advancement of Science.
 She is also a member of the board of Ithaka, whose mission is "Transformative Uses of New Technologies in Higher Education."

 Dr. Logue received her A.B. in Psychology and her Ph.D. in Experimental Psychology, both from Harvard University.
 Her general research area is learning and motivation, with special research interests in choice behavior, self-control, food aversions and preferences, and higher education.

 Following graduate school, Dr. Logue joined the faculty of the State University of New York at Stony Brook, where she rose to become Professor of Psychology, Associate Dean of Social and Behavioral Sciences, and then Chair of the Department of Psychology.